 - Do not use tanning beds.
 Tanning beds are not safer than a tan directly from the sun.

 - Get your skin checked at least once a year for cancer.
 Ask your healthcare provider if you have any questions.

 Use sunscreen correctly:

-- Apply a broad spectrum sunscreen with at least SPF 30, 20 minutes before you go outside.
+- Use a broad spectrum sunscreen with at least SPF 30.
+Apply it 20 minutes before you go outside.
 Use sunscreen on cloudy days as well.
 Apply sunscreen at least every 2 hours and after you swim or sweat.
 Apply to your ears, scalp, back of your hands, and the tops of your feet.
 These areas are easily forgotten.
 Use a lip balm that contains at least SPF 30.

 - Check the expiration date on your sunscreen.
 Sunscreens are not as effective after 3 years.
 Store sunscreen in a cool place.
 Sunscreen can expire sooner if kept in a hot environment.

 - Wear long-sleeved shirts and long pants or skirts.
 Choose dark colors and fabric with a tight weave.
 Some clothes have an ultraviolet protection factor (UPF) built in.
 Wear clothes with a UPF of 40 or higher.